Have a Successful 4th of July with our 5 Festive Tips

 If you want to be a bit more subtle, or simply don’t have the resources for a big makeover - leave your homepage as is but consider enticing visitors with an eye-grabbing pop-up.
 Use the element of surprise by telling them they’d have the chance to get a coupon code for a discount of anywhere between 5 to 50%.

-No matter which route you decide to take and how you decide to promote your offers, always make sure your inventory is updated with sought-after 4th of July items.
+No matter which route you decide to take and how you choose to promote your offers, always make sure your inventory is updated with sought-after 4th of July items.
 Let’s see what those are. :)

 Look at how “Old Navy” approached their online 4th of July sales.